Judiciary of the Philippines: Sandiganbayan

 The Sandiganbayan is a special court set up to deal with instances of corruption involving a government official or an official in a government-owned body.
 It also has jurisdiction over other crimes committed by public officials, if these felonies relate to their office.
 The court is led by a presiding justice, and with the presiding justice, is composed of 14 associate justices.
 It is considered equal to the Court of Appeals.
 The Sandiganbayan was originally established as the Tanodbayan under the 1973 constitution.

 Cases are filed at the Sandibanbayan by the Ombudsman.
-The Ombudsman is tasked with investigation official corruption, and can prosecute all public officials and agencies aside from the President, who is immune from such prosecution while in office.
+The Ombudsman is tasked with investigating official corruption, and can prosecute all public officials and agencies aside from the President, who is immune from such prosecution while in office.
 The Ombudsman and their deputies are selected by the President from a list provided by the Judicial and Bar Council, with the Ombudsman requiring ten years of experience as a judge or lawyer.
 The President has no ability to appoint individuals from outside of this list.
 These appointments do not require confirmation from the legislature.
 Terms of office last seven years, and an Ombudsman cannot be reappointed.